SynergyKit/synergykit-sdk-android/README.md

 <h2 id="synergykit-initialization">SynergyKit Initialization</h2>

-<p>Before you can start with SynergyKit SDK you need to set tenant and key.
-Is recommended to set it up in <code>onCreate</code> method  the your application class (class extended Application).</p>
+<p>Before you can start developing with SynergyKit SDK you need to set tenant and key.
+Is recommended to set it up in <code>onCreate</code> method of your application class (class extended Application).</p>

 <p>You can find it in <strong>Settings &gt; Application keys &gt; Tenant</strong> and <strong>Settings &gt; Application keys &gt; Value</strong> in SynergyKit web application.</p>